mobilelabclass/mobile-lab-swiftui-cookbook/README.md

   Basic Text component.
 Similar to a basic UILabel with default styles.

-- **Drag** - DragView
+- **Drag** - Drag

-  Draggable component using Shape primitive and Gesture modifier.
+  Draggable component using shape primitive and gesture modifier.

 ## Adding New Components